10 Napa Valley Tasting Rooms Open After 5 p.m.

 Acumen Wine

 Perched on the slopes of Napa Valley’s Atlas Peak, Acumen crafts mountain-grown Cabernet Sauvignon and Sauvignon Blanc.
 Guided by famed Winemaker Phillip Titus, these wines express Napa’s mountain terroir through their small production PEAK wines and their vibrant and alluring Mountainside wines.
 Acclaimed for their beauty, balance, and age-worthiness, you can try these wines at the Acumen Wine Gallery in downtown Napa.
-Reservations are required and the tasting room is open daily until 6 p.m.—perfect timing for enjoying a late afternoon glass before dinner.
+Reservations are required and the tasting room is open Thursday through Monday until 6 p.m. (and Tuesday and Wednesday by appointment)—perfect timing for enjoying a late afternoon glass before dinner.

 1315 First Street, Napa, CA 94559, (707) 492-8336